Olivia de Havilland Fast Facts

 Timeline:

 1934 - Wins a scholarship to attend Mills College in Oakland, California.
-Abandons college plans and makes stage debut as Hermia in "A Midsummer Night's Dream" at the Hollywood Bowl, appearing with Mickey Rooney.
+Abandons her college plans and makes her stage debut as Hermia in "A Midsummer Night's Dream" at the Hollywood Bowl, appearing with Mickey Rooney.

 1934 - Wins a scholarship to attend Mills College in Oakland, California.
-Abandons college plans and makes stage debut as Hermia in "A Midsummer Night's Dream" at the Hollywood Bowl, appearing with Mickey Rooney.
+Abandons her college plans and makes her stage debut as Hermia in "A Midsummer Night's Dream" at the Hollywood Bowl, appearing with Mickey Rooney.

 1935 - In her film debut, reprises the role of Hermia in "A Midsummer Night's Dream" for Warner Brothers and signs a long-term contract.